Arturo0911/Arturo0911/README.md

 <strong>Status</strong>
 =======

-Currently I am a freelance software developer, I am learning about neural networks and systems architecture.
+Currently I am a freelance software developer, I am learning about neural networks, systems architecture and pentesting using Python.
 I'm a Linux lover, so much so, that i have two distributions in my personal computer.

 <p>
 <img width="15%" src="https://www.vectorlogo.zone/logos/archlinux/archlinux-ar21.svg" />